Worst-case Complexity of Cyclic Coordinate Descent: $O(n^2)$ Gap with Randomized Version: Numerical Experiments

 Next, we discuss numerical experiments for randomly generated $A$; for simplicity, we will normalize the diagonal entries of $A$ to be $1$.
-Since different random distributions of $A$ will lead to different comparison results of various algorithms, we test many distributions and try to understand for which distributions C-CD performs well/poorly.
+Since different random distributions of $A$ will lead to different results, we test many distributions and try to understand for which C-CD performs well/poorly.
 To guarantee that $A$ is positive semidefinite, we generate a random matrix $U$ and let $ A = U^T U$.
-We generate the entries of $U$ i.i.d. from a certain random distribution (which implies that the columns of $U$ are independent), such as $\mathcal{N}(0,1)$ (standard Gaussian distribution), $\text{Unif}[0,1]$ (uniform $[0,1]$ distribution), log-normal distribution, etc. It turns out for most distributions C-CD is slower than R-CD and RP-CD, but for standard Gaussian distribution C-CD is better than R-CD and RP-CD.
+We generate the entries of $U$ i.i.d. from a certain random distribution, such as $\mathcal{N}(0,1)$ (standard Gaussian distribution), $\text{Unif}[0,1]$ (uniform $[0,1]$ distribution), log-normal distribution, etc. It turns out for most distributions C-CD is slower than R-CD, but for standard Gaussian distribution C-CD is better than R-CD.

 Inspired by the numerical experiments for the example \eqref{Ac def}, we suspect that the performance of C-CD depends on how large the off-diagonal entries of $A$ are (with fixed diagonal entries).
-When $U_{ij} \sim \mathcal{N}(0,1)$, $U^T U $ has small off-diagonal entries since $E(A_{ij}) = 0, \ i\neq j$.
-When $U_{ij} \sim \text{Unif}[0,1]$, $U^T U$ has large off-diagonal entries since $E( (U^TU)_{ij}) = n/4 $.
-The difference of these two scenarios lie in the fact that $ \text{Unif}[0,1] $ has non-zero mean while $\mathcal{N}(0,1)$ has zero mean.
-It is then interesting to compare the case of drawing entries from $ \text{Unif}[0,1] $ with the case of drawing entries from $ \text{Unif}[-0.5,0.5]$.
-We will do some sort of A/B testing for each distribution: compare the zero-mean case with the non-zero mean case.
-To quantify the ``off-diagonals over diagonals ratio'', we define
+To quantify the ``off-diagonals-over-diagonals-ratio'', we define